Last fact-checked: 11 November 2020

-It’s worth knowing that a tummy tuck procedure on its own will not remove fat – and you will probably need an additional procedure, like liposuction, to get rid of the fat.
+It’s worth knowing that a tummy tuck procedure on its own will not remove fat–and you will probably need an additional procedure, like liposuction, to get rid of the fat.

-Medical Departures takes this aspect seriously – running criminal and legal records checks and confirming doctor qualifications and professional memberships.
+Medical Departures takes this aspect seriously–running criminal and legal records checks and confirming doctor qualifications and professional memberships.
 We also collect online patient testimonials and do onsite visits, publishing everything on our website with high definition clinic photos and virtual video tours.
 We know there isn’t a guarantee on the outcome of any surgery, but at least if you ensure your doctor and clinic’s reputation and credentials are decent then there’s not much else you can do.

 During surgery, a long incision will be made across the abdomen, excess fat and tissue removed, the skin pulled tight and stitched in place.

 After tummy tuck surgery you will be swollen, sore, bruised and stiff.
 This is major surgery and you will be surprised how much you use your abdominal muscles and you will need to take it easy.
-You may be wearing a compression garment which helps control swelling and surgical drains to remove fluid away from the wound.
+You may be wearing a compression garment that helps control swelling and surgical drains to remove fluid away from the wound.

 You should keep the wound clean and dry and won’t be allowed to bathe or swim until the wounds have healed.
 Your surgeon will let you know when you can shower.
 You will probably not be up to doing much for a couple of weeks after surgery but you should do your best to walk around as much as you can, as this really does help to reduce swelling and help with healing.